aislaghatub/drug_embeddings/README.md

 *Output: 'drugs.csv'*

-**dwnload_abs.py:** downloads abstracts from pubmed using the drug names in drugs.csv as search terms and the trial date for setting the max date of the search.
+**dwnload_abs.py:** downloads abstracts from pubmed using the drug names in *'drugs.csv'* as search terms and the trial date for setting the max date of the search.
 Prepares the abstarcts for word2vec.

 *Input: 'drugs.csv'*